SSithub/TicTacToe_NeuralNetwork/README.md

 This method tends to lead to the network forgetting previous optimal actions, but depending on the network hyperparameters and the exploration rate, the network will converge to a point where it will consistently make optimal moves with the occasional forgetting.

-ReLU and LeakyReLU does not seem to work at all, only functions that worked are tanh and sigmoid.

 ### Results

-With the network architecture above, the network first solves the game in around 800,000 epochs or 100,000 games and it consistently retains optimal play.
-With a higher learning rate, it solves the game in a lot less epochs, but it forgets right after.
+With the network architecture above, the network can tie any game as both players after around 300,000 games of self-play.
+It does not retain this ability for many games but can consistently avoid losing as the X player but it has a much harder time doing the same for the O player.